Tour Details at a glance

 Early arrival information

-If you are arriving earlier than day 1, extra accommodation in Mumbai is available at USD170 Single/Double (or equivalent) per night per room.
+If you are arriving earlier than day 1, extra accommodation in Mumbai is available from USD190 Single/Double (or equivalent) per night per room.
 Please notify us as early as possible if you require extra accommodation as hotels in Mumbai tend to be heavily booked up well in advance.

 15 Barakhamba Road, Connaught Place